fkie-cad/cwe_checker/README.md

 ```
 *cwe_checker* outputs to stdout.
 This output is parsable (sexep).
 There is a script `cwe_checker_to_ida` to visualize the results in IDA Pro.
 ## How to extend cwe_checker? ##
 New plugins should be added to src/checkers.
 Implement a .ml and .mli file.
 See the existing modules for an interface description.
 If necessary add a section to `config.json` to allow users to configure your plugin.
-Finally, add your plugin to `cwe_checker.ml`.
+Finally, add your plugin to `plugins/cwe_checker/cwe_checker.ml`.

 If you plan to open a PR, please utilize [precommit](https://pre-commit.com) in your development environment to catch many issues before the code review.
 ### Contribute ###
-Contributions are always welcomed.
+Contributions are always welcome.
 Just fork it and open a pull request!
 ## Acknowledgements ##
 This project is partly financed by [German Federal Office for Information Security (BSI)](https://www.bsi.bund.de).